3 Common Misconceptions About Market Research

 1. Anyone Can Conduct Market Research

-In today’s digital world there are many free and inexpensive online tools.
-As a result, companies may feel it is a cost saving to conduct research in-house over hiring a market research company.
-This is a common pitfall that many businesses conclude and is potentially quite dangerous.
-If a research study is not conducted properly, it often leads to inaccurate results.
-It could even potentially provide the wrong marketing strategy.
+In today’s digital world, there are many free and inexpensive online tools.
+As a result, companies may feel it is a cost-saving to conduct research in-house over hiring a market research company.
+Cost-saving becomes a common pitfall that many businesses conclude and is potentially quite dangerous.
+Above all, a poor research strategy leads to poor results.
+As a result, it could even possibly provide the wrong marketing strategy.

 Market research professional’s number one job is to reduce the number of errors in their quantitative, qualitative, and secondary data.
-These experts have years of training and know how to avoid errors such as improper research design, poor data collection methods, inadequate sample size & design, and improper use of statistic procedures.
+In addition, these experts have years of training and know how to avoid mistakes.
+In addition, common errors include improper research design, inferior data collection methods, small sample size & design, and improper use of statistic procedures.

 Furthermore, a third party conducting the research compared to an internal employee avoids any research biases.
 A person who is close to an issue or the everyday inner workings of a company may not have an impartial view when conducting the market research resulting in skewed findings.

-2. Focus Groups Are Not Always the Best Methodology
+2. Focus Groups Are Always the Best Methodology

-Many of our clients love focus groups, and we often conduct this qualitative research methodology.
+Many of our clients love focus groups, and we often lead this qualitative research methodology.
 It provides an approach that favors the most in-depth, revealing, and personal responses.
+Another misconception about Market Research is that focus groups are the only way to go.
 However, this exploratory method is often costly and not necessarily the best approach to answer every research need.
-Given that this method only interviews a limited number of participants, the research is directional in nature.
+Given that this method only interviews a limited number of participants, the research is directional.

-Today, there are many online tools that can question a larger number of participants that not only provides results that statistically represent your target audience, but also provide qualitative methods to garner in-depth insights.
+There are online tools that can help you with a host of online research strategies.
+It’s essential to question a large number of participants, get statistical results, and introduce qualitative methods to garner in-depth insights.
 These online exercises are great to test brand concepts, messaging, print and digital ads, TV commercials, and radio ads.
-More so, this type of research is often conducted at a faster rate and costs significantly less money than focus group research.
+Online research comes in at a faster rate and costs significantly less money than focus group research.

 3. Research is not worth the money

 Often companies focus on execution needs such as a new website, media buys, or commercials.
-An area that is sometimes cut from the budget is a strategy based off of research.
-As a result, the marketing or business strategy can become compromised and be based on only assumptions.
-While in the short-term it may have saved a few thousand dollars, in the long-term your business may not be effectively reaching your target audience.
-This results in potential lost profits.
+Companies cut their budgets for strategies based on research.
+As a result, the marketing or business strategy can become compromised and based on only assumptions.
+While in the short-term, it may have saved a few thousand dollars, in the long-term, your business may not be effectively reaching your target audience.
+Prioritizing the short term will result in potential lost profits.